Integral field spectrograph: Rationale

+Hyperspectral imager can be broadly classified in two groups, scanning and non-scanning.
+The first contains the instruments that build the datacube by combining multiple exposures, scanning along a space axis, a wavelength axis or diagonally through it.
+Examples include push broom scanning systems, scanning Fabry-Perot and Fourier transform spectrometers.
+The second group includes the techniques that acquire the whole datacube in a single shot, snapshot imaging spectrometers.
+Integral field spectrography (IFS) techniques were the first snapshot hyperspectral imaging techniques to be developed.
+Since then, other snapshot hyperspectral imaging techniques, based for example on tomographic reconstruction or compressed sensing using a coded aperture, have been developed.

-One major advantage of the IFS approach for ground-based telescopic observations is that it automatically provides homogenous data sets despite the unavoidable variability of Earth’s atmospheric transmission, spectral emission and image blurring during exposures.
-This is not the case for scanned systems for which the data ‘cubes’ are built by a set of successive exposures.
+One major advantage of the snapshot approach for ground-based telescopic observations is that it automatically provides homogenous data sets despite the unavoidable variability of Earth’s atmospheric transmission, spectral emission and image blurring during exposures.
+This is not the case for scanned systems for which the data cubes are built by a set of successive exposures.
 IFS, whether ground or space based, have also the huge advantage to detect much fainter objects in a given exposure than scanning systems, if at the cost of a much smaller sky field area.

-After a slow start from the late 1980s on, Integral field spectroscopy has become a mainstream astrophysical tool in the optical to mid-infrared regions, addressing a whole gamut of astronomical sources, essentially any smallish individual object from solar system asteroids to vastly distant galaxies.
+After a slow start from the late 1980s on, Integral field spectroscopy has become a mainstream astrophysical tool in the optical to mid-infrared regions, addressing a whole gamut of astronomical sources, essentially any smallish individual object from Solar System asteroids to vastly distant galaxies.

 Methods

-Integral field spectrographs use so-called Integral Field Units (IFUs) to reformat the small square field of view into a more suitable shape, which is then spectrally dispersed by a grating spectrograph and recorded by a detector array.
+Integral field spectrographs use so-called Integral Field Units (IFUs) to reformat incoming light from a small field of view, typically rectangular or hexagonal, into a more suitable shape.
+This reformatted image can then be spectrally dispersed onto a detector by a diffraction grating, such that none of the spectra of each spatial element overlap.
 There are currently three different IFU flavors, using respectively a lenslet array, a fiber array or a mirror array.